Buch, Englisch, Band 32, 293 Seiten, Format (B × H): 155 mm x 230 mm, Gewicht: 563 g

 Verlag: De Gruyter

-Sixteenth-century Italy saw the codification and promotion of a literary variety based on archaic Florentine.
-Exploring the reception of this variety across different social groups and contexts beyond the literary sphere, this book critically examines the ubiquitous, yet somewhat controversial notion of linguistic prestige.
-It brings together investigation of metalinguistic sources, used to reconstruct language attitudes, and the analysis of a corpus of everyday letters spanning over eighty years – the correspondence of the Buonarroti family – which serves to track the influence of the emerging literary variety at the level of informal writings and across different social classes.
+Sixteenth-century Italy witnessed what scholars have termed a linguistic revolution, with the codification and promotion of a literary variety based on archaic Florentine. explores how this variety was received across different social groups and beyond the literary sphere.
+Examining the ubiquitous, yet somewhat controversial notion of linguistic prestige, the book brings together the investigation of metalinguistic sources and the analysis of a corpus of everyday letters.
+While the former are used to reconstruct language attitudes, the analysis of the correspondence of the Buonarroti family serves to track the influence of the emerging literary variety at the level of informal writings and across different social classes.

 Zielgruppe